-Since an orthopaedic surgeon is the first, and often the only, physician you may see if you break a bone, it is important that he or she have you evaluated for osteoporosis.
+Since an orthopedic surgeon is the first, and often the only, physician you may see if you break a bone, it is important that he or she have you evaluated for osteoporosis.
 Your evaluation should include a medical history, physical examination, laboratory tests, bone mineral density tests, and possibly x-rays.
-Although your orthopaedic surgeon will typically initiate this evaluation while overseeing the care of your fracture, you may be referred to your primary care physician or a bone health clinic to treat the underlying causes of the disorder to prevent future fractures.
+Although your orthopedic surgeon will typically initiate this evaluation while overseeing the care of your fracture, you may be referred to your primary care physician or a bone health clinic to treat the underlying causes of the disorder to prevent future fractures.

 As a fragility fracture patient, optimal care will involve not only treating your injury, but also identifying and treating the underlying cause.
-If it is determined that you have osteoporosis, your treatment will begin with counseling about diet, exercise, and fall prevention.
+If your diagnosis is that you have osteoporosis, your treatment will begin with counseling about diet, exercise, and fall prevention.
 You may be encouraged to perform regular weight-bearing exercises, such as walking, and to get sufficient amounts of calcium (1,200 mg/day) and vitamin D (800 IU/day) through your diet, dietary supplements, and exposure to sunlight.
 Your treatment plan may also include pharmacologic agents to prevent bone loss, such as bisphosphonates, or various hormone therapies such as selective estrogen receptor modulators, parathyroid hormone, and calcitonin.

 When it comes to fragility fractures, both nonsurgical and surgical management have proven highly successful, depending on the particular fracture.
 As with other types of fractures, the basic principle for the management of fragility fractures is to first reduce the fracture (manipulate the broken bone back into its proper position); next hold the fracture in this position (non-surgically with a splint or cast, or surgically with plates, screws, or rods); and, finally, to rehabilitate the patient through exercise and physical therapy.
-Sometimes, in order to provide extra support for weak bone, special techniques can be applied surgically to create a more robust fixation construct.
+Sometimes, in order to provide extra support for weak bone, special techniques can be done surgically to create a more robust fixation construct.
 An example of this is the use of special locking screws.
 Additionally, after surgery you may be instructed to avoid weight bearing on the affected extremity for an extended period of time in order to help it heal.

 You can both reduce your risk level and enhance outcomes for fragility fractures if you and your physician assume an active role in managing your osteoporosis and preventing additional fractures.
 While it is best to start a preventative program early (around age 30), it’s never too late to take care of your bones and improve your odds.